MonsteRico/ObsidianNotes/content/Apartments.md

 - most bathrooms not in rooms
 - more expensive
 - decent amenities, not exactly same as edge though
+- OPPORTUNITY FOR A PRIVATE HOT TUB FOR 1000+
+- pet friendly as long as its less than 30 lbs fully grown. milo cant be fat :)
 # Campus Edge
 - a little set off from chauncey hill, so not AS bad in terms of loud part of campus probably
 - doesn't allow more people on lease than rooms in an apartment